OfflineTV: LilyPichu

-Lily Ki (born November 20, 1991), also known as LilyPichu, is a Korean-American Twitch streamer, musician, and YouTube personality.
+Lily Ki (born November 20, 1991), also known as LilyPichu, is an American Twitch streamer, musician, and YouTube personality.
 Lily gained popularity in 2011 when she released her song "I'll Quit LoL," amassing over 8 million views on YouTube.
 Her YouTube channel consists of animations, vlogs, songs, art, and piano covers while her Twitch stream consists of League of Legends, IRL content, art, and music.

 In September 2018, Riot Games launched a new series of ads on YouTube for League of Legends including one featuring Lily and former OfflineTV member sleightlymusical.
 It was titled "LilyPichu & sleightlymusical: Duo".

 On February 20, 2020, she confirmed that she was in a relationship with fellow OfflineTV member Michael Reeves.

 Disguised Toast

 Jeremy Wang (born November 25, 1991), better known by his alias Disguised Toast, is a Taiwanese-Canadian Twitch and Facebook streamer who rose to fame playing Hearthstone.
-He got his alias from a Hearthstone card named SI:7 Agent, one of whose voice lines is "This guy's toast," which is commonly misheard in the community as "disguised toast".
+He got his alias from a Hearthstone card named SI:7 Agent, one of whose voice line is "This guy's toast," which is commonly misheard in the community as "disguised toast".
 Wang began his activity in the Hearthstone community by making infographics and YouTube videos of unusual card interactions that he shared on Reddit.
 Wang covered his face with a toast-shaped cardboard mask with sunglasses when he began streaming until he revealed his face by mistake in October 2016.
 In October 2017, Wang joined OfflineTV.

 In November 2019, Wang announced his departure from Twitch and had moved to streaming on Facebook Gaming.
 In November 2021, Wang announced his return to Twitch.

 Yvonnie

-Yvonne Ng (born October 8, 1990), also known as Yvonnie, is a Chinese-Canadian Twitch streamer.
-Ng joined the group in 2018, having been acquainted with Pokimane for several years.
+Yvonne Ng (born October 8, 1990), also known as Yvonnie, is a Twitch streamer.
+Yvonne joined the group in 2018 as the house manager, having been acquainted with co-founder and former-OfflineTV member Pokimane for several years.
+While initially considered as part of support staff, she would later be included as part of the OTV Roster in their video descriptions.